 Learning Analytics offers Higher Education a means to change; unpacking the learning process in such a way that allows for more rapid and responsive institutions, offering better, more personalised support when it is actually required; and allowing a student to derive the very best value from their fees.

-Institutions can gain new and significant insights from Learning Analytics if the start and end points are defined with awareness of what they are there to achieve.
+Institutions can gain new and significant insights from Learning Analytics if the start and endpoints are defined with an awareness of what they are there to achieve.